 It is accepted that some, very lucky, pets never need any oral hygiene (toothbrushing) because they carry genes that minimise gum disease naturally.
 There is a need to research this.
 Others, as previously mentioned, are very unfortunate and develop gum disease very early on and some breeds are affected much worse than others.

 Some diets will act as a natural “toothbrush” but within families of pets, all fed the same diet, there will be some pets that have no disease and some with terrible problems.
 There is still a lot for the dental and veterinary professions to learn about gum disease but we all agree that starting to teach your pet that toothbrushing is fun, from an early age, is a good idea.
-Dental chews such as Greenies and Dentastix will help but nothing is as good as toothbrushing.
+Dental chews such as Dentastix will help but nothing is as good as toothbrushing.

 Veterinary Dental Cleaning and Dental Surgery